-In the event that we do not regain compliance by June 26, 2023, Nasdaq will notify us that our common shares are subject to delisting.
+If we fail to regain compliance during the Compliance Period or any subsequent grace period granted by Nasdaq, our common shares will be subject to delisting by Nasdaq.
 We would then be permitted to appeal any delisting determination to a Nasdaq Hearings Panel.
 Our common shares would remain listed on Nasdaq pending the panel's decision after the hearing.
 If we do not appeal the delisting determination, or do not succeed in such an appeal, we may list our common shares on an over-the-counter exchange.
-Any such delisting determination could seriously decrease or eliminate the value of an investment in our common shares.
+Any delisting could seriously decrease or eliminate the value of an investment in our common shares and result in significantly increased uncertainty as to the Company's ability to raise additional capital.

 To resolve the noncompliance, we may consider available options including a reverse share split, which may not result in a permanent increase in the market price of our shares, which is dependent on many factors, including general economic, market and industry conditions and other factors detailed from time to time in the reports we file with the Securities and Exchange Commission (the "SEC").
 It is not uncommon for the market price of a company's shares to decline in the period following a reverse share split.
+For example, we did not meet the minimum bid price for the period between May 18, 2022 to June 30, 2022, and we effected the Reverse Stock Split in April 2023 with the primary intent of increasing the price of our common shares immediately following the Reverse Stock Split to regain compliance with the minimum bid price requirement, and regained compliance in April 2023.
+It cannot be assured that any future reverse stock split will result in any sustained proportionate increase in the market price of our common shares, which is dependent upon many factors, including the business and financial performance of the company, general market conditions, and prospects for future success, which are unrelated to the number of shares of our common shares outstanding.
+It is not uncommon for the market price of a company's common shares to decline in the period following a reverse stock split.

-Although we expect to take actions intended to restore our compliance with the listing requirements, we can provide no assurance that any action taken by us would be successful, or that any such action would stabilize the market price or improve the liquidity of our shares.
+Although we expect to take actions intended to restore our compliance with the listing requirements, we can provide no assurance that any action taken by us would be successful, that we would successfully maintain compliance with the minimum bid price requirement or any of Nasdaq's other listing requirements or that any such action would stabilize the market price or improve the liquidity of our shares.
 Should a delisting occur, an investor would likely find it significantly more difficult to dispose of, or to obtain accurate quotations as to the value of our shares, and our ability to raise future capital through the sale of our shares could be severely limited.